Getting Started

 @visual-json/coreHeadless tree model, operations, schema resolution, diffing, search, and validation

-@visual-json/reactReact UI components — TreeView, FormView, DiffView, PropertyEditor, and more
+@visual-json/reactReact UI components — TreeView, FormView, DiffView, and more

 Installation